-This course is a study of sectional anatomy as demonstrated in the transverse, sagittal, and coronal planes.
+Degree or Certificate - AAS, AGS and Certificates where applicable.
+General Education -- Not Applicable This course is a study of sectional anatomy as demonstrated in the transverse, sagittal, and coronal planes.
 The use of both abstract diagrams and actual photographs of cadaver sections provide students with an understanding of the spatial relationships within the human body.
 CT, MRI, and/ or ultrasound images are also used to supplement instruction.

-Prerequisites: BIO.205 or equivalent
+Offered: Fall or Spring or Summer Prerequisites: BIO.205 or equivalent

-Applicable toward graduation at Sandburg where program structure permits:
+Applicable toward graduation at Sandburg where program structure ..

-Degree or Certificate - AAS, AGS and Certificates where applicable.
-General Education -- Not Applicable
+$\label{eq:decomposition} \mbox{Degree or Certificate - AAS, AGS and Certificates where applicable.}$